Navigating health reform

 - Adjust the Support Electronic Referral Loops by Receiving and Incorporating Health Information measure by requiring that the electronic summary of care record must be received using certified EHR technology (CEHRT) and that clinical information reconciliation for medication, medication allergy, and current problem list must be conducted using CEHRT.

-- Add two opioid-related CQMs, beginning with reporting period in CY 2021: Safe Use of Opioids — Concurrent Prescribing eCQM and Hospital Harm — Opioid-Related Adverse Events eCQM.
+- Add one opioid-related CQM, beginning with reporting period in CY 2021: Safe Use of Opioids — Concurrent Prescribing eCQM.
+(CMS did not finalize adding a second opioid-related measure, Hospital Harm — Opioid-Related Adverse Events eCQM — as had been proposed.)

 IPPS quality programs, measures

-After significant regulatory changes were implemented under the 2019 final IPPS rule to better align measures across programs and reduce regulatory burdens, CMS does not propose a significant amount of changes for 2020.
-Several key changes are noted.
+Significant regulatory changes were implemented under the 2019 final IPPS rule to better align measures across programs and reduce regulatory burdens.
+While not as exhaustive as last year’s changes, CMS does finalize some changes for 2020

 Hospital Inpatient Quality Reporting (IQR) Program

-CMS proposes several measures changes to the IQR program, including:
+CMS finalized the following measures changes to the IQR program, including:

-- Add two opioid-related electronic clinical quality measures (eCQMs) to the IQR eCQM measure set, beginning with the CY 2021 reporting period/FY 2023 payment determination.
-Those are both related to opioids: Safe Use of Opioids — Concurrent Prescribing eCQM and Hospital Harm – Opioid-Related Adverse Events eCQM.
+- Add one opioid-related electronic clinical quality measures (eCQMs) to the IQR eCQM measure set, beginning with the CY 2021 reporting period/FY 2023 payment determination: Safe Use of Opioids — Concurrent Prescribing eCQM.
+(CMS did not finalize adding a second opioid-related measure, Hospital Harm – Opioid-Related Adverse Events eCQM — as had been proposed.)

 - Remove the Claims-Based Hospital-Wide All-Cause Unplanned Readmission measure beginning with the July 1, 2023 through June 30, 2024 reporting period, for the FY 2026 payment determination.
-This measure would be replaced with a mandatory Hybrid Hospital-Wide Readmission (HWR) measure beginning with July 1, 2023 through June 30, 2024 reporting period, impacting the FY 2026 payment determination.
-Voluntary reporting status for the Hybrid HWR measure would occur in 2021 and 2022.
+This measure was replaced with a mandatory Hybrid Hospital-Wide Readmission (HWR) measure beginning with July 1, 2023 through June 30, 2024 reporting period, impacting the FY 2026 payment determination.

 - For the CY 2020 reporting period/FY 2022 payment determination and CY 2021 reporting period/FY 2023 payment determination, hospitals must submit one self-selected calendar quarter of discharge data for four self-selected eCQMs in the Hospital IQR Program measure set.

-- For the CY 2022 reporting period/FY 2024 payment determination, hospitals must report one self-selected calendar quarter of data for: (1) three self-selected eCQMs and (2) the proposed Safe Use of Opioids — Concurrent Prescribing eCQM, for a total of four eCQMs.
+- For the CY 2022 reporting period/FY 2024 payment determination, hospitals must report one self-selected calendar quarter of data for: (1) three self-selected eCQMs and (2) the newly finalized Safe Use of Opioids — Concurrent Prescribing eCQM, for a total of four eCQMs

 - Require EHR technology be certified to all eCQMs available to report for the CY 2020 reporting period/FY 2022 payment determination and subsequent years.